The Defocusing Energy-Critical Wave Equation with a Cubic Convolution: Introduction

 and the equation \eqref{equ1} itself are invariant under the rescaling symmetry

 for $\lambda>0.$ Note that the energy is conserved by the flow \eqref{equ1}, hence we do not specify time in the notation.

-On one hand, the scattering theory for the energy critical wave equation has been intensively studied in \cite{ BG, Gri90, Kapi94,KM1,ShaStr94, T07}.
+On one hand, the scattering theory for the energy critical wave equation has been intensively studied in \cite{ BG,BCLPZ, Gri90, Kapi94,KM1,ShaStr94, T07}.
 When $\mu=1$, which corresponds to the defocusing case, the theory of the global well-posedness and scattering has been studied by Grillakis \cite{Gri90}, Kapitanski \cite{Kapi94}, Shatah-Struwe\cite{ShaStr94}, Bahouri-G$\acute{e}$rard \cite{BG}, Tao \cite{T07} and the references cited therein.
 In particular, Tao in \cite{T07} derived a exponential type spacetime bound.
-The analogs for 3D quintic Schr\"odinger equation have been established by Colliander, Keel, Staffilani, Takaoka, and Tao \cite {CKSTT07} recently.
-For the focusing case: $\mu=-1$, and $3\leq d\leq 5$, recently Kenig and Merle \cite{KM1} employed sophisticated ``concentrated compactness + rigidity method" to obtain the dichotomy-type result under the assumption that $E (u_0, u_1) < E (W, 0)$, where $W$ denotes the ground state of the elliptic equation Thereafter, \cite{BCLPZ} extend the above result in \cite{KM1} to higher dimensions.
+The analogs for 3D quintic Schr\"odinger equation have been established by Colliander, Keel, Staffilani, Takaoka, and Tao \cite {CKSTT07} .
+Thereafter, Killip and Visan \cite{KV2011} gave alternant proof for the 3D quintic Schr\"odinger equation.
+We also refer to Ryckman-Visan \cite{RV2007}, Visan\cite{Visan2007,Visanphd,Visan2011} for the defocusing energy-critical Schr\"odinger equation in dimensions $d\geq4$.

+For \eqref{energy} in the focusing case: $\mu=-1$, and $3\leq d\leq 5$, recently Kenig and Merle \cite{KM1} employed the sophisticated ``concentrated compactness " and ``rigidity" method to obtain the dichotomy-type result under the assumption that $E (u_0, u_1) < E (W, 0)$, where $W$ denotes the ground state of the elliptic equation Thereafter, \cite{BCLPZ} extend the above result in \cite{KM1} to higher dimensions.
+The analogs for the energy-critical focusing nonlinear Schr\"{o}dinger equation in the radial case for dimensions $3$ and $4$ have been established by Kenig and Merle \cite{KM}.
+While we refer to Killip and Visan \cite{KV} for the focusing energy-critical Schr\"odinger equation in dimensions $d\geq5$.

 On the other hand, the scattering theory for the Hartree equation